ArishAmin/Superstore-Sales-Analysis/README.md

-#Superstore Sales Analysis
+# Superstore Sales Analysis
-Sales Analysis of a random superstore using Power BI tool.
+Sales Analysis of a random superstore using the Power BI tool.